NatureServe-Canada/EBARTools/resources/Readme_en.txt

 RangeMapID - EBAR foreign key relating to the appropriate RangeMap record EcoshapeID - EBAR foreign key relating to the appropriate Ecoshape/EcoshapeOverview record Presence - the category of species presence in the Ecoshape (P=Present, X=Presence Expected, H=Historical, NULL=Removed*, see metadata PDF for definitions)
-UsageType - the species usage type in the Ecoshape (B=Breeding, P=Possible Breeding, M=Migration, see metadata PDF for definitions)
-RangeMapEcoshapeNotes - numbers of input records by source and reviewer comments, if publishable MinDate - the earliest date for all input records that overlap the Ecoshape MaxDate - the latest date for all input records that overlap the Ecoshape
+UsageType - the species usage type in the Ecoshape (B=Breeding, P=Possible Breeding, see metadata PDF for definitions) RangeMapEcoshapeNotes - numbers of input records by source and reviewer comments, if publishable MinDate - the earliest date for all input records that overlap the Ecoshape MaxDate - the latest date for all input records that overlap the Ecoshape